Our Mission

 I look for the Resurrection of the dead, And the Life of the age to come.
 Amen.

-For more information, contact our priest, Father Ignatius.
+For more information, contact our priest, Father Symeon.

 Our Clergy and Patron Saint